Ashrilys/VRChatAPI-on-DiscordBot/README.md

 A Discord bot that allows interaction with the VRChat API.

+> Warning: run the auth.js script first to get the token login from VRChat

 ### Features

 - **Authentication**: Manage authentication using a code system.